Universal K-matrices for quantum Kac-Moody algebras: Introduction

-Our proposal is to bypass these obstructions altogether by adopting a new framework, which does not require the use of a global half--balances, while providing a generalization of the notion of cylinder twist.
-This prompts the definition of \emph{almost cylindrical bialgebras} (cf. Definition \ref{def:annular-bialg}).
+Our proposal is to bypass these obstructions altogether by adopting a new framework, which does not require the use of a global half-balance, while providing a generalization of the notion of cylinder twist.
+This prompts the definition of \emph{cylindrical bialgebras} (cf. Definition \ref{def:annular-bialg}).
+Roughly, this is the datum $(H, R, \psi, J, K)$, where $(H,R)$ is a quasitriangular bialgebra, $\psi:H\to H$ is an algebra automorphism, $J\in H\ot H$ a Drinfeld twist such that $H^{\cop,\psi} = H_{J}$, and finally $K\in H$ is an invertible element satisfying the coproduct identity